-“Leaders of charitable nonprofits know that financial transparency will help preserve the very-important trust each donor places in a nonprofit with each contribution,” the National Council of Nonprofits said.
+“Leaders of charitable nonprofits know that financial transparency will help preserve the very important trust each donor places in a nonprofit with each contribution,” the National Council of Nonprofits said.
 “Additionally, and no less importantly, conduct that is accountable and transparent earns employees’ trust and creates a positive workplace culture.
 Earning trust through financial transparency and accountability goes beyond what the law requires, but let’s start there: Nonprofits are required to disclose certain financial information to the public upon request; board members have access to financial information in order to fulfill their fiduciary duty to the nonprofit.”

-Differences Between Nonprofit and For-Profit Accounting
+Differences Between For-Profit and Nonprofit Accounting

-Some accounting requirements specific to not-for-profits include:
+Some accounting requirements specific to nonprofits include:

 A nonprofit’s revenues typically consist of donations and grants.
 Some of the financial contributions and many of the grants have restrictions on their use.
-As a result, nonprofits track revenues and expenses.
+As a result, fund accounting for nonprofit organizations tracks revenues and expenses.

-“By segregating revenues and expenses into separate funds, the accounting staff can more easily provide programmatic staff with updated spending information, budget variances, forecasts, burn-rates, and pipelines, as well as monitoring program spending against donor-imposed restrictions (such as restrictions on budget line-item flexibility) — all of which is essential to program managers and to ensure overall programmatic success,” James Willis, a nonprofit finance and operations executive, said in the periodical Nonprofit Information.
+“By segregating revenues and expenses into separate funds, the accounting staff can more easily provide programmatic staff with updated spending information, budget variances, forecasts, burn-rates and pipelines, as well as monitoring program spending against donor-imposed restrictions (such as restrictions on budget line-item flexibility) — all of which is essential to program managers and to ensure overall programmatic success,” James Willis, a nonprofit finance and operations executive, said in the periodical Nonprofit Information.

-- Statement of Financial Position
+Statement of Financial Position